alzwded/JakVM/doc/MEMORY.md

 ;  note height
     MVI BX, 0FC10h
     MVI AX, 0A000h  ; 160 << 8
+    STO BX, AX
 ;  note intensity
     INC BX
     MVI AX, 08000h  ; meh amplitude
     STO BX, AX
 ```

 The values of values of 0x0 set to any of the fields silence that channel (because an amplitude of 0 means you can't hear it, a frequency of 0 means it doesn't exit, a fill of 0 means you are outputting for 0 seconds (or some other interpretation, it's still a frequency of 0)).
+Also, a fill factor of 255 for the square waves means you won't hear anything since you can practically consider the membrane of your speaker permanently glued in MAX position.
+However, setting a square wave to fill factor 255 might end up increasing the volume because of how the mixer works, but this is not guaranteed.

-In practice, only C0-B9 are (somewhat) supported.
+In theory, you have C0-B9 which are (somewhat) supported.
 That's 240 values centered in 128, so 8-248 for the freq. fields.
+In practice, however, there's only like C1-B8 which actually manage to cause some noise.
+Also, mind you some frequencies you just can't hear (like 17Hz or 32kHz).

-These are read on each frame and the output is adjusted.
+These are read on each frame and the output is adjusted according to these values.